Part 5: Dances of Anatolia, the Caucasus, and the Middle East

 Discussion Question 1

 Modern Israeli dances have origins in a variety of dance and music styles.
-But now it is considered a single type of dance.
+But now it is considered a single dance type.
 What does this tell us about the definition of what a folk dance is?

 Discussion Question 2